ThanAid/Music-Genre-Classification-using-CNN/README.md

-# Music Genre Classifiction using CNN
+# Music Genre Classification using CNN
 Assignement for the course "Machine Learning" offered by the Master's program in *Data Science and Machine Learning* of the National Technical University of Athens (NTUA).

 # Abstract